 The real attraction though, might not be the plants, but the fact that the botanic garden provides the conditions and habitat to help the rare Blue Iguana to survive and thrive.
 You might just see one of these colorful and rare creatures on a stroll through the gardens.

-If you can cope with the tropical humidity, then the Mastic Trail could be a welcome break from exploring coral reefs, coastline and beaches.
-The Mastic Trail winds it way through the dense tropical forest that’s still found in the interior of the island.
+If you can cope with the tropical humidity, then the Mastic Trail could be a welcome break from exploring coral reefs, coastline, and beaches.
+The Mastic Trail winds its way through the dense tropical forest that’s still found in the interior of the island.

 It’s a sweaty but spectacular way to experience the wild nature of Grand Cayman at its finest.

 Location and How to Travel to Grand Cayman